seemywingz/provision/README.md

 # Caveats
 #### !!
-Make sure to watch the teminal durring install, your user password is required !!
+Make sure to watch the teminal during installation, your user password is required !!

 #### ZSH
 To change your shell to ZSH